Amazon’s new colour Kindle just dropped to its lowest-ever price

 Save £70 when you buy the Kindle Colorsoft ahead of Amazon Prime Big Deal Days

-Amazon’s second big Prime Day sale of the year – clunkily named Prime Big Deal Days – doesn’t kick off until 7 October, but the retail giant is already dropping some impressive early deals.
-If you’ve been eyeing up a new ereader, the Kindle Colorsoft is the star of the range and has just been slashed to its lowest-ever price.
+Amazon’s Prime Big Deal Days sale kicks off tomorrow, but the retail giant has already rolled out some excellent early deals to shop right now.
+If you’ve got a new ereader on your wishlist, the Kindle colorsoft has been reduced to its lowest-ever price and you don’t need to be a Prime member to get your hands on it.

-Launched earlier this year, the Kindle Colorsoft signature edition upgrades Amazon’s popular ereader with a full-colour e-ink display.
-Yes, books are famously monochrome, but the Kindle Colorsoft is designed to make everything from graphic novels and magazines to children’s books and cookbooks pop with colour, all while retaining the glare-free, easy-on-the-eyes reading experience that makes ereaders such as the Kindle so special.
+Released towards the end of last year, the Kindle colorsoft signature edition is the first in the range to have a full-colour e-ink display.
+While you might not need this for your fiction reads, graphic novels, recipe books, children’s books and magazines will all pop with colour.
+Plus, you’ll still benefit from the glare-free, easy-on-the-eyes reading experience that has made the Kindle so popular.

-Amazon has knocked £70 off the usual RRP of £269.99, bringing down the price of the Kindle Colorsoft signature edition to just £199.99.
-We’re predicting more Kindle discounts when the Prime Big Deal Days sale starts next week, but you’re unlikely to see the colourful Kindle cheaper than this any time soon.
+Amazon has slashed the price of the Kindle colorsoft signature edition by £70, bringing it down to a record low of £199.99.
+If you don’t mind having less storage and can go without wireless charging, the same discount applies to the standard model too, which has been reduced to £169.99.
+You’ve got until 8 October to save on the colourful Kindle, and you’re unlikely to see it cheaper than this any time soon.

 Kindle Colorsoft signature edition